Prince Harry an odd man out at father’s coronation spectacle

 After the carriages departed from the church, Harry was seen waiting for a car.
 He was later seen at Heathrow Airport.
 His son, Archie, turned 4 on Saturday and it was said he was headed back for his birthday.

 A short while later, King Charles III and Queen Camilla stepped out onto the balcony of Buckingham Palace to wave to the crowd gathered below.
-They were joined by William, his wife, Kate, three children and other senior royals.
+They were joined by William, his wife Kate, their three children and other senior royals.